This is a continuation of my previous blog post on April 25th, 2012 titled Series on Software Development Methodologies and Processes – Part 1

 RUP is customized for specific organizations and projects.
-It key aim is to provide a complete solution.
+Its key aim is to provide a complete solution.
 RUP uses a tool developed by IBM Rational.
 RUP works in 4 phases – Inception Phase, Elaboration Phase, Construction Phase, Transition Phase.
-Key features include iterative development, visual mode and control changes
+Key features include iterative development, visual mode, and control changes

 Dynamic Systems Development Method

-Dynamic Systems Development Method (DSDM) is a agile project management methodology is based upon the concepts of Rapid Application Development.
+Dynamic Systems Development Method (DSDM) is an agile project management methodology is based on the concepts of Rapid Application Development.
 DSDM is similar in lines of Scrum methodology and has the real work being done by the development teams.
 Project management practice is considerably lower compared to the development teams work.

 To learn more on each of the methodologies, I have included the hyperlinks to Wikipedia to all.
 We will continue with the ‘Challengers’ to these ‘Forerunners’ as Part 3 of this series in my subsequent blogs.

-To receive a free complementary 1 hour technical and business analysis consulting service, call us at 813-600-4060 ext 124 or email us at email@example.com
+To receive a free complimentary 1 hour technical and business analysis consulting service, call us at 813-600-4060 ext 124 or email us at firstname.lastname@example.org

 Authored by Meher Goru, Amzur Technologies, Inc.